Wasserstein normalized autoencoder for anomaly detection: The Wasserstein normalized autoencoder

 The training is found to qualitatively proceed in two phases: first, a coarse adjustment in which the Wasserstein distance decreases sharply while the model adapts \ptheta to produce negative samples that resemble physical examples, and second, a fine-tuning phase in which the model learns the specifics of the training sample.
 The use of a learning rate scheduler was found to decrease the training time while preserving the stability of the training.
 In the case of a constant learning rate, if the learning rate is too small, the time needed for the first phase increases significantly, while if it is too large, the training becomes unstable in the second phase.
 Technical details about the learning rate scheduler can be found in Appendix~\ref{sec:scheduler}.

 The computational bottleneck for training the \wnae is the calculation of the Wasserstein distance between the positive and negative samples, which takes approximately 90\% of the computation time for each training batch.
+The complexity of the Wasserstein distance scales linearly with the dimensionality of the data $d$ and at worst cubically with the number of data points $n$~\cite{bonneel2011displacement}.
+In practice, for the data set used in this paper, the complexity is measured to scale quadratically with $n$, similar to Ref.~\cite{bonneel2011displacement}.
 The second most impactful operation is the backpropagation through the MCMC chain, which takes approximately 7\% of the computation time.
 The time needed for the calculation of the Wasserstein distance heavily depends on the batch size, which was set to 4096 to allow for a robust estimation of the distance between positive and negative samples.
 Lowering the batch size reduces the computation time at the expense of decreasing the stability of the loss function.
-Depending on the batch size, the training of the \wnae can thus be significantly slower than that of the NAE.
-However, the Wasserstein distance is found to be a much more reliable and stable stopping condition.
-All of these computational considerations only impact training, not inference.
+Depending on the batch size, the training of the \wnae can thus be significantly slower than that of the NAE, by up to an order of magnitude for large enough batch sizes.
+However, the Wasserstein distance is found to provide a much more reliable and stable stopping condition.
+All of these computational considerations only impact training; at inference time, the \wnae behaves like a standard AE, with no additional computational overhead.